Exile Of The Mainstream's Monthly Interview Series With Ian Bezek: June 2020

 Ian Bezek: This answer is aimed at American readers, and that's that international markets matter.
 U.S. stocks have been outperforming for so long (back to the mid-2000s) that many investors have never operated in an environment where Europe, Japan, or emerging markets were hot while U.S. assets were shunned.

-Adding to that, now there’s this idea that due to the ascendency of U.S. tech companies, the U.S. will outperform indefinitely.
+Adding to that, now there's this idea that due to the ascendency of U.S. tech companies, the U.S. will outperform indefinitely.
 Any study of economic history shows that nothing outperforms permanently.
 And the swing in performance will come when few are expecting it.
-I expect emerging market stocks in particular to go on a huge run later in the 2020s, and most American investors will miss it completely.
+I expect emerging market stocks, in particular, to go on a huge run later in the 2020s, and most American investors will miss it completely.

 Exile of the Mainstream: Are there any indicators, economic or sentiment, that you think are useful for investors to track to either position themselves through this volatile market or even the long term?